- Double the size of the current Emergency Department

 Francine is the first to commend the staff for their efforts and how they bent over backwards to accommodate Terry.
 But it’s hard not to remember the challenges they faced.
 While the staff always did their best to get Terry, who’s immune system was compromised, in and out of the department as quickly as possible, the space posed continuous challenges.

 First, there were few private rooms.
 When one wasn’t available the staff would use the ambulance bay to keep Terry away from other ill patients, protecting him as best as possible from exposure to other infections.
 This lack of privacy also meant that there was not a lot of isolation from the busy flow of incoming and outgoing patients, including both walk-in and trauma patients.

-Both of these challenges will be addressed by the newly developed space.
-With larger, more private patient areas, natural lighting and separate entrances for walk-in and trauma patients, the new building is designed to help calm and put patients at ease, while providing exceptional care.
+Both of these challenges have be addressed by the newly developed space.
+With larger, more private patient areas, natural lighting and separate entrances for walk-in and trauma patients, the new building was designed to help calm and put patients at ease, while providing exceptional care.
 “I am so grateful, I wouldn’t have had him treated at any other hospital,” says Francine.
 “When staff put their arm around you when they know you need a hug, that’s nice.
 You don’t get that in a big facility.
 They treat you like a family member and know you are just as important as the patient.”